marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 ---

-## The metadata specification you will use
+## Metadata Specification You Will Use

 For this study you will receive a specification that lists the elements we expect you to fill.
 Think of it as a checklist.
 It keeps everyone consistent and makes the descriptions machine readable.